IcelandicIcecream/go-discord-music-bot/readme.md

+## go-discord-music-bot

-Made a super simple bot to play youtube videos in Discord.
+Made a super simple bot in Go to play youtube videos in Discord.
 A lot of bugs to fix, it's still a WIP.
 Here's a rundown on how to use it:

 Assumming you have your discord and youtube api tokens set up and ready to go, add them to a .env file in the same directory.
 Refer to .env.example for the variable names.